LeeMajiors/LeeMajiors/README.md

 <h1 align="left">Hi 👋🏿, I'm Emir Yunusa K. </h1>
-<h4 align="left">I'm a passionate Product Softwear Engineer with a strong commitment to delving deep into programming and technology to gain a comprehensive understanding.
+<h4 align="left">I'm a passionate Product Software Engineer deeply committed to exploring cutting-edge technologies and applying them to real-world challenges.

-<br><br>My enthusiasm leads me to continuously explore new technologies and leverage them to solve real-world challenges.
-I actively engage in guiding and mentoring fellow newcomers.

-<br><br>Currently, I am dedicated to expanding my skills in fullstack development using Javascript.
+<br><br>Actively involved in guiding and mentoring peers, my current focus is on honing full-stack development skills using JavaScript.
-I am eager to acquire hands-on experience in a dynamic and demanding work environment where I can actively contribute to the organization's growth.

-<br><br>My approach involves taking ownership of tasks and projects, and I consistently maintain a positive and enthusiastic outlook in all my endeavors.
+<br><br>Driven by a desire for hands-on experience, I'm eager to contribute to a dynamic work environment and facilitate organizational growth.
+My approach involves taking ownership of projects with a positive and enthusiastic outlook.

+<br><br>With expertise in the MERN stack (MongoDB, Express, React, Node.js), I excel in developing visually captivating and responsive applications.
+My background includes over 10 years as an entrepreneur, leading a diverse team to create apparel and accessory collection from concept to creation.
+This entrepreneurial mindset enhances my ability to drive transformative change, increasing shareholder value and swiftly scaling businesses to seize market opportunities.

+<br><br>A results-driven leader, I bring strategic planning and execution skills to the table.
+Let's connect to explore how I can contribute to your team's success.

 <!-- Why the suit?
 I’m also Menswear designer & a bespoke suit maker. -->
 </h4>